 , a hill station.
 It is surrounded with rocky hills such as the Tadiyandamol, Brahmagiri

-: Kolar district is situated in the southern plains of Karnataka spread over an area of 3,180 sq. km.
-The mainstay of the economy is agriculture along with dairy and sericulture and hence it is called the land of' silk
+Kolar district is situated in the southern plains of Karnataka spread over an area of 3,180 sq. km.
+It is called the land of' silk

-district is situated in the south-eastern part of Karnataka spread over an area of 4,850 sq. km.
-Pandavapura is an ancient village of this district, which is also an important religious centre.
-Major attractions of this district are
+Mandya district is situated in the south-eastern part of Karnataka spread over an area of 4,850 sq. km.
+Major attractions of this district are Ranganathittu Wildlife Sanctuary

 , Karighatta Temple

-(a small hillock), Kuntibetta hill, Bluff Waterfalls, Tirumalasagara Lake, and Cauvery Waterfalls.
+, Kuntibetta hill, Bluff Waterfalls, Tirumalasagara Lake and Cauvery Waterfalls.

 , Chamundi Hills